SmartShots/SQDM-Dirtbikes/README.md

 - Remove the BMP/LAV spawns from the map.
 - Spawn two groups of 4 Dirtbikes at opposite sides of the map.

+# Known Issues
+- The VU Client crashes when the next round occurs.
+I'm looking at ways to try and fix this.

 # Note:
 The Close Quarters Squad Deathmatch maps are excluded, they are too small to have Dirtbikes running around.